Health for kids: the role of your family GP

 Conjunctivitis is inflammation of the lining of the eye over the eyeball and inside the eyelids.
 It’s usually caused by an infection or allergy.
 Symptoms include red, puffy, sore eyes and yellow or green sticky discharge.

-Bacterial and viral conjunctivitis are very contagious, but allergic conjunctivitis isn’t contagious.
+Viral conjunctivitis is very contagious, but bacterial conjunctivitis isn’t as contagious.
+Allergic conjunctivitis isn’t contagious.
 Take your child to the GP to check which kind of conjunctivitis your child has and how to treat it.

 A food intolerance is a reaction to the food you’re eating.
 Symptoms include bloating, diarrhoea and stomach pain, which usually clear up by themselves.
 Talk to your GP if you think your child has a food intolerance.